scrapinghub/splash/docs/scripting-overview.rst

 Browsing Options
 ~~~~~~~~~~~~~~~~

-* :ref:`splash-js-enabled` allows to turn JavaScript support OFF:
+* :ref:`splash-js-enabled` allows to turn JavaScript support OFF
 * :ref:`splash-private-mode-enabled` allows to turn Private Mode OFF
-  (it is requird for some websites because Webkit doesn't have localStorage
+  (it is required for some websites because Webkit doesn't have localStorage
   available in Private Mode);
 * :ref:`splash-images-enabled` allows to turn OFF downloading of images;
 * :ref:`splash-plugins-enabled` allows to enable plugins (in the default